LummoxJR/TES-name-generator/readme.md

 * **Argonian** names come in Jel and Tamrielic variants.
 * **Bosmer** and **Khajiit** don't use surnames.
 * **Dunmer** names come in mainland and Ashlander variants.
 About 15% of Dunmer are Ashlanders.
 * **Redguard** surnames almost always are in the form of at-Person or af-Person indicating a familial relationship, or al-Place for a place of origin, but there are some exceptions that were included as source names.
-A list of possible places has been included for al- names, even where those names don't appear in source.
+A list of locations in Hammerfell has been included for al- names, even where those names don't appear in source.

 ## Source names